Federal judge issues temporary injunction against USPS operational changes amid concerns about mail slowdowns

 Enforcing Bastian’s order may be difficult, since some of the policies preceded DeJoy and have been long underway.
 For example, the Postal Service routinely mothballs sorting machines to cut out excess capacity, USPS officials have said.
 The agency was set to remove 671 machines this summer, a job that was mostly completed when DeJoy suspended USPS cost-cutting maneuvers Aug.
 18.

-Many of mail sorting machines have been discarded and others were sold.
+Many of mail sorting machines have been discarded, and others were sold.
 Others were disassembled and had parts used for scrap or to extend the capabilities of other machines.

 DeJoy has claimed that the lone operational change he instituted was enforcing a stricter dispatch schedule of mail transportation trucks and letter carriers to their daily rounds.
-Postal workers and independent experts say that has caused mail to pile up in post offices and caused multi-day delays in localities across the country.
+Postal workers and independent experts say that has caused mail to pile up in post offices and caused multiday delays in localities across the country.

 A Senate report published Wednesday claimed that policy delayed 7 percent of the country’s first-class mail in the five weeks after it took effect.
 However, the Postal Service was just starting to adapt to DeJoy’s new transportation schedule, with on-time delivery rates rebounding, according to data submitted to lawmakers.